 Angela has lived in Swaythling for 18 years.
 Before retiring she worked at Southampton General Hospital as a Medical Physicist for over 30 years so is well aware of the challenges facing the NHS locally.

-She is active as a volunteer in her local community and also runs Southampton Repair Cafe which aims to challenge our throwaway culture.
-While she believes climate change is one of the most important issues we face, we also need to address chronic problems of traffic congestion and air pollution in the city, and the many social problems arising from poverty and the housing crisis.
+She is active as a volunteer in her local community, is co-chair of Transition Southampton and also runs Southampton Repair Cafe which aims to challenge our throwaway culture.
+While she believes climate change is one of the most important issues we face, we also need to address chronic problems of traffic congestion and air pollution in the city, and the many social problems arising from poverty and social exclusion.

 Clive is a Centenary Quay resident since 2016 and has previously been both a Town and District Councillor in West Berkshire.
 He has always been an environmentalist but after doing an OU Environmental Studies degree in retirement he really came to align with the Green Party.

-He is a supporter of action for clean air, improved cycling infrastructure, proportional representation and of course, the Stop Brexit, #FinalSay campaigns.
+He is a supporter of action for clean air, improved cycling infrastructure, proportional representation and of course, the 'Peoples Vote and Revoke Article 50' campaigns.
 The bottom line for us all is consume less and reduce our impact on the environment.